Reproductions and Permissions

 - Total Fees.
 All orders will be pre-billed.
 Total fees consist of (a.) reproduction charges; (b.) research fees for staff-conducted searches; (c.) commercial use fees as applicable; (d.) packing and shipping charges as required; (e.) rush fees for delivery in less than the normal processing times.
 Total fees can be estimated in advance.

 - Turnaround Time.
 Orders are processed in order of receipt.
-Processing time takes approximately four weeks from date of payment, depending on the current workload, however some orders may be received earlier.
-There is an additional 50% charge for rush service if the order is needed within 7 working days (we cannot guarantee jobs will be returne in less than one week).
+During the holiday season, processing time takes approximately six weeks from date of payment, depending on the current workload, however some orders may be received earlier.
+There is an additional 50% charge for rush service if the order is needed within 7 working days (we cannot guarantee jobs will be returned in less than one week).
 The availability of rush services must be confirmed prior to the placement of a rush order.

 - Description of Duplication Procedures.
 Reproductions from original or copy materials will not necessarily be identical to the original or as seen in a publication or on the web.
 No additional retouching, editing, or post-processing is done to eliminate imperfections existing the original material, unless requested (additional fees will apply).